 Whole life insurance, like term insurance, will pay your beneficiaries a specific amount of money upon your death.
-The primary difference between term and whole life is that term insurance provides coverage for a set period (10 or 20 years, for instance), while whole life insurance pays its benefit as long as premiums have been paid.
+The primary difference between term and whole life insurance policies is that term policies provide coverage for a set period (10 or 20 years, for instance), while whole life insurance pays its benefit as long as premiums have been paid.

 Find the Best Life Insurance

 Once whole life coverage has been issued, it cannot be revoked, reduced or cancelled except in cases of non-payment or fraud.
 This makes whole life insurance appealing because it provides a degree of certainty.
 The primary advantages of whole life insurance are:

 - Protection for life – It doesn’t expire or go down in value.